la2050/archive/_projects/2016/merge-la-youth-collaborating-through-spoken-word-dance-to-build-empathy-literacy-and-confidence.md

   ["College completion","College matriculation rates","Proficiency in English
   and Language Arts and Math","Suspension and expulsion rates","Youth unemployment and underemployment"]
+project_proposal_impact:
+  - College completion
+  - College matriculation rates
+  - Proficiency in English and Language Arts and Math
+  - Suspension and expulsion rates
+  - Youth unemployment and underemployment
+project_proposal_description: >-
+  Say Word and 4C LAB merge interdisciplinary arts for socio-emotional development in youth to create original work.
+'Merge' engages our students to share, create and navigate through personal narrative to discover identity, empathy and equality in L.A.
+Through collaboration we will explore the landscape of Los Angeles and its freeway systems that connect and divide us interpreted and culminated through spoken word and dance in a public performance to create dialogue in surrounding communities.
+project_areas:
+  - Central LA
+  - East LA
+  - San Gabriel Valley
+  - South LA
+  - Gateway Cities
 project_proposal_best_place: >-
   MERGE, a joint project of Say Word and 4C LAB, will make LA the best place to learn, connect and create by providing an opportunity for Los Angeles youth to